Apple Music Available in 52 New Countries as Apple Expands Services Globally

 We’re delighted to bring many of Apple’s most beloved Services to users in more countries than ever before.
 We hope our customers can discover their new favorite apps, games, music, and podcasts as we continue to celebrate the world’s best creators, artists, and developers.

-Furthermore, the entire suite of Apple services has been rolled out in a variety of new countries too.
+Furthermore, the entire suite of Apple services has been rolled out in a variety of new countries.
 These include Cameroon, Morocco, Bosnia and Herzegovina, Iraq, and Tonga.
 Users in Nauru, Afghanistan now have access to all Apple Services aside from Apple Music.

 It is no surprise that these services are being offered in evermore countries.
-Services are an evermore crucial revenue source for Apple.
+There are an increasingly important revenue source for Apple.
 However, Apple TV+ was noticeably absent from the announcement.
 Some of the countries named do have the streaming service, but many others do not.

 Leave a Reply